nodejs/node/doc/api/documentation.md

 > * 1.0 - Early development.
 Experimental features at this stage are unfinished
 >   and subject to substantial change.
 > * 1.1 - Active development.
 Experimental features at this stage are nearing
->   potential stability but breaking changes are likely.
+>   minimum viability.
 > * 1.2 - Release candidate.
 Experimental features at this stage are hopefully
 >   ready to become stable.
-No further breaking changes are anticipated and we
+No further breaking changes are anticipated but may
->   encourage user testing and feedback so that we can know that this feature is
+>   still occur in response to user feedback.
+We encourage user testing and
+>   feedback so that we can know that this feature is ready to be marked as
->   ready to be marked as stable.
+>   stable.

 <!-- separator -->